llee454/amina/example_output.md

 }
 ```

 As shown above, you can reference specific values within the root JSON value by adding additional field and array indices.
-For example: `"this is an example"`.
+For example: `this is an example`.

 ### Scheme Expression Example